-The Trump Administration is strongly considering hosting the 2020 G7 summit at Trump National Doral resort, located just north of Miami, according to multiple reports.
+The Trump Administration has announced it will host the 2020 G7 summit at Trump National Doral resort, located just north of Miami, according to multiple reports.

-The Washington Post and Axios both have reported President Donald Trump would like to bring the leaders of the six other largest world economies together at the property he has owned since 2012, a former long-time host to the PGA Tour.
+Back in July, The Washington Post and Axios both reported President Donald Trump would like to bring the leaders of the six other largest world economies together at the property he has owned since 2012, a former long-time host to the PGA Tour.
 Trump purchased the property from bankruptcy for $150 million.

 On Oct.
 17, Acting White House Chief of Staff Mick Mulvaney announced Doral would host the summit after beating out finalist locations in Hawaii and two in Utah.
 The White House said there were some 10-12 properties that were on an initial exploratory list.
 Each member of the G7 rotates as host of the meeting.